tilimot/LINMA2472/hw1/README.md

 ```sh
 (manneback cluster) $ squeue --me
 ```
+At the end of the file, you should copy-paste the url given by Jupyter as you will need you give this url (appended with `/24`) to `sshuttle` in the next step.
+Now, follow the instructions [here](https://support.ceci-hpc.be/doc/_contents/UsingSoftwareAndLibraries/Jupyter/index.html#connect-to-the-jupyterhub-interface) to use this instance of JupyterLab from a web browser of your computer.

+Note that if you do `(manneback cluster) $ bash notebook.sh` directly without using `sbatch` or `srun`, the notebook will run on the *login node* which has limited resources as it is only meant for you to connect and send jobs via Slurm that are executed on *compute nodes*, you will also not have any GPU on the login node.

 If you have any issues following these steps, don't hesitate to let us know on the [Class Forum on Moodle](https://moodle.uclouvain.be/mod/forum/view.php?id=43330).